SiddharthaChakrabarty/Credit-Score-Classification/README.md

 •	Then using Feature Selection (FS), a Model will be created.

 •	Then the model will be trained after going through the Random Forest Classifier.

+• The trained model will be saved into a .sav file.

+• Another python file will be created and the .sav file will be imported into it.

+• Then using the functionalities of the streamlit library of python, a responsive web-app will be created as part of the final deployment.